 I re-invented myself, I became a career girl, it consumed my life, and I now look back with pride and some surprise at what I achieved!
 This was someone, me, who under the communists had been an introverted book-worm, lover of maths and physics, but who emerged, like a butterfly, adapted to a new reality.

-After part-time university jobs as a tourist guide and interpreter for a new British led commercial tv venture with our state broadcaster (I spoke good English, Russian and Spanish) I won my first real job, I joined the first ad-agency to open its doors in Romania, founded by a pioneering American and his lovely, artist, wife who had come ashore from their round the world sailing trip on Romania’s Black Sea coast and decided to stay for a while!
+It all started with a part-time university job as a tourist guide, a job with an unexpected benefit when one of my lovely tour families invited me back to their own country, Georgia, in the Caucusus, where I was really taken aback by the hospitality and musicality of the lovely people of T'blisi, a holiday that resulted in my first aeroplane flight, when I was 20, by Aeroflot from St.Petersburg, much against the wishes of my parents who thought I would be "stolen" ...... and it continued with another part-time university job as an interpreter for a new British led commercial tv venture with our state broadcaster which I was offered because I was acting as translator for a group of Russian dancers visiting Bucharest !!
+(I loved languages and took the time to speak good English, Russian and Spanish).
+I then won my first real job, I joined the first ad-agency to open its doors in Romania, founded by a pioneering American and his lovely, artist, wife who had come ashore from their round the world sailing trip on Romania’s Black Sea coast and decided to stay for a while!
 I learned rapidly from them and from others that life in western companies was not one job, one desk, one boss for life, that personal growth was what you make of it.

 Two years later, having held responsibility for the agency’s largest account, persuading Romanians to smoke even more Camel cigarettes, the owners saw a gap in Romania’s burgeoning media market for a first women’s colour magazine.
 Being pioneers the challenge was too much for them to resist – for me too.
 So I re-invented myself again, joined the search for the right publishing format for our market and took responsibility for the launch as marketing manager - and, as small, young, all hands to the pumps teams do, I found myself writing articles on new products on the market - especially products that I liked!.
 "Avantaje", the Romanian format of Essentials, became and years later remains a success!